 Teaching is challenging for a multitude of reasons.
-Crafting lesson plans that teach curriculum requirements in a clear and entertaining manner requires a wide breadth of knowledge about both content and student behavior.
-On top of this, classroom management, that is handling the number of students in the classroom and each individual’s unique personality and behavioral problems, is extremely difficult.
+Crafting great lesson plans that teach curriculum requirements in a clear and entertaining manner requires a wide breadth of knowledge about both content and student behavior.
+On top of this, classroom management -- that is handling the number of students in the classroom and each individual’s unique personality and behavioral problems -- is extremely difficult.

 First-time teachers abroad have an added challenge -- not only do they need to learn the fundamentals of how to teach, they also need to do so in a culture that is foreign from their own.